Vorxp/Vorxp.github.io/NewYearCard.md

-# Merry Christmas from the Boonrasri Family! 🎄
+# Merry Christmas and Happy New Year! 🎄

 Wishing you all the joy and happiness this holiday season!

-## Family Photo
 ![Boonrasri Family](Picture/Boonrasri-Family.png)

 Enjoy this special time with your loved ones and may the new year bring you peace and prosperity!